-Adopted MLP provision rate 10 year average sales provision rate (2008 - 2017) 3 year average sales provision rate (2015 - 2017) Annual provision rate (Mtpa) 0.17 0.17 0.19 Total plan requirement (Mt): Annual provision x 16 year remaining plan period (2017 to 2032) 2.7 2.7 3 Permitted reserves (as at 31/12/17) (Mt) С С С Undersupply (-) over supply (+) (rounded to the nearest Mt) -3 -3 -3
+Adopted MLP provision rate 10 year average sales figure (2009 - 2018) 3 year average sales figure (2016 - 2018) Annual provision rate (Mtpa) 0.17 0.17 0.18 Total plan requirement (Mt): Annual provision x 14 year remaining plan period (2019 to 2032) 2.4 2.4 3 Permitted reserves (as at 31/12/18) (Mt) С С С Undersupply (-) over supply (+) (rounded to the nearest Mt) -2 -2 -2

 3.6.
-Comparison of total plan requirements under each provision rate with permitted reserves as at 31 December 2017, indicates that there are not enough remaining reserves in Milton Keynes to meet a 16 year remaining plan requirement.
+Comparison of total plan requirements under each provision rate with permitted reserves as at 31 December 2018, indicates that there are not enough remaining reserves in Milton Keynes to meet a 14 year remaining plan requirement.
 In looking to address the apparent shortfall in supply, the MLP identifies four sand and gravel allocations.
-Originally these four sites had the potential to add a further 2.08 Mt to the supply however, in light of the recently submitted application for allocation site A1 Calverton/Passenham Extension, this total has reduced by 0.10 Mt to 1.98 Mt (Table 7).
-The reserve at Calverton/Passenham Extension is now estimated to be 0.15 Mt, reduced from 0.25 Mt.
-This loss in reserve is a result of a requirement to preserve some of the archaeological features identified onsite in situ and due to a 30m stand-off buffer being applied to the northern boundary, separating the site from the River Great Ouse.
+Two of these allocated sites: A1 Calverton/Passenham Extension (known as Land at Passenham (eastern extension)) and A3 Northampton Road, Lathbury (known as Land to north and east of Lathbury) were permitted in 2018.
+Originally the four allocated sites had the potential to add a further 2.08 Mt to the supply however, in light of the recent permissions this total has reduced by 0.13 Mt to 1.95 Mt (Table 7).
+The loss of reserve at Calverton/Passenham Extension is a result of a requirement to preserve some of the archaeological features identified onsite in situ and due to a 30m stand-off buffer being applied to the northern boundary, separating the site from the River Great Ouse.